twlfy/thewolfy_discordbot/README.md

-# TheWolfy - All the Official Releases
+# TheWølfy - All the Official Releases
 #### Version 1.2T (BETA)
   -
   -